-Our approach to assuming risk in the International Treaty account has continued to be extremely selective.
-No risk excess, quota share or aggregate stop loss covers are underwritten.
+Our approach to assuming risk in the International Treaty account has continued to be highly disciplined and extremely selective, in light of a flat rating environment.
 The territorial scope remained unchanged, targeting regionally specific accounts in Canada, UK, Western Europe, South Africa, Japan (quake only), Australia and New Zealand.
+We do not expect any losses from Hurricane Dorian, Typhoon Faxai or Typhoon Hagibis.